-- Hover your mouse over the Bank icon on the navigation bar, click Bank accounts and then click the Duplicate lines button in the screen now opened.
+- Hover your mouse over the Bank icon in the navigation bar and then click on Bank accounts.
+Subsequently, in the now-opened screen, click the Duplicate lines.
 See if you can find the amount there.

-Hover your mouse over the Bank icon on the navigation bar, click Bank accounts, then click the relevant bank account number in the screen now opened and finally click the Statements button.
+Hover your mouse over the Bank icon on the navigation bar and then click on Bank accounts.
+Subsequently, in the now-opened screen, click on the relevant bank account number and then click on the Statements button.

 If all lines are coloured black then there are no inconsistencies.
 This is contrary to the example that is shown below.

 The Opening balance check and Final balance check columns are only available to an user with the 'Back office' role in the domain.

 Use of colour

 - Black/grey: the calculated opening balance and final balance by Yuki are equal to the balance submitted by the bank.

 - Blue: result of inconsistency in line immediately below, the differences don't increase.